AbsoluteStratos/CasinoKnight/README.md

 - Creating a new gate from an existing scene to a new scene, including a door way
 - Combining custom assets with pre-loaded in-game assets
 - Bootstrapping pre-loaded game asset FSM graphs to create custom behavior
-- Ingrating complex sprite animations using unity animator controllers and scripting
+- Integrating complex sprite animations using unity animator controllers and scripting

 ## Documentation